LizLian/RelationClassifier/README.md

 train.py - main loop for training the classifier

-    Other than serving as the main loop for training the classifier, it also contains the implementation of novel distance loss function.
-The ranking was proposed by Wang, LinLin, et al.
+    Initializes model, serves as the main loop for training the classifier.
-    Like some other ranking approaches that only update two classes/examples at every training round, this ranking approach can efficiently train the network for tasks which have a very large number of classes.
-The detailed implementation can be seen in class `DistanceLoss`.
+    Predict and evaluate the results.
     Inference is currently done through `train.py` if a test file is provided.
     May want to separate the inference by creating a predict.py file later.

+distance_loss.py - contains the implementation of a novel distance loss function.

+    The distance loss function was propose by dos Santos et al. and enhanced by Wang, LinLin, et al.
+    at every training round, this ranking approach can efficiently train the network for tasks which have a very large number of classes.
+The detailed implementation can be seen in class `DistanceLoss`.

-load_data.py - read the input file and convert unstructured data into token IDs.
+load_data.py - reads the input file and convert unstructured data into token IDs.

     use to preprocess files before training the classifier.
 You only need to provide a train data file.
 Dataset will be split into train and val datasets.